0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/samba-server.md

 # 📚 Documentation

 Before launching an instance you'll have to do some manual work to make everything work correctly.
+Please follow this steps in order displayed here.

+**WARNING**: text written in capital letters needs to be replaced with real values.

 ## Custom Role